Sydney, Australia

 The Northern Beaches

-Sydney’s northern beaches stretch 30km from Manly to Palm Beach — a series of ocean-facing surf beaches separated by headlands, most accessible only by car or infrequent buses.
-Whale Beach and Avalon are quieter than Manly and Narrabeen but require either a car or a long bus ride (B1 from Mona Vale, itself 45 minutes on the B-Line bus from the city).
-The effort is worth it if beaches are the point of the trip.
+The northern beaches stretch 30 km from Manly to Palm Beach: ocean-facing surf beaches separated by headlands, most accessible only by car or infrequent buses.
+Whale Beach and Avalon are quieter than Manly and Narrabeen but require either a car or a long bus combination (B-Line from the city to Mona Vale, then the B1 from there).
+The effort is worth it if beaches are the genuine purpose of the trip.

-Marrickville Market runs on Sundays 8am-3pm — a covered multicultural food and produce market in the Inner West with Vietnamese, Ethiopian, Middle Eastern, and South Asian food stalls at prices well below restaurant level.
-The banh mi from the Vietnamese stalls is under A$8.
-Reached by train to Marrickville station (Bankstown Line from Central, 12 minutes).
+Running Sunday mornings 08:00-15:00, Marrickville Market in the Inner West has Vietnamese, Ethiopian, Middle Eastern, and South Asian food stalls at prices well below any restaurant.
+The banh mi stalls charge under A$8.
+Reached by train to Marrickville on the Bankstown Line from Central (12 minutes).
+Sydney has better known food markets; Marrickville is more honest about what it is.